Companies delivering a portfolio of capital projects need to manage three risk vectors.

 - Project risk - enterprise

 Events that could stop you from accomplishing your strategic objectives.

-"We recommend project enterprise risk is assessed by the risk committee prior to the CAPEX gate in the development phase for small projects and the final devlopment phase for large projects"
+"We recommend project enterprise risk is assessed by the risk committee prior to the CapEx approval gate in the development phase for small projects and the final devlopment phase for large projects"

 Despite the large body of risk assessment work associated with capital projects, few organisations have a clear view of project risks.
 While project delivery and operations are subject to rigorous risk management, a project's enterprise risks are not always measured.
 And, even if they are, who oversees them?

 Here's the problem: individual project delivery risks are rarely a proxy for the enterprise risk associated with a project.